splunk/splunk-connect-for-snmp/docs/small-environment.md

        cpu: 20m
 ```

-The rest of the installation is the same as in [online](gettingstarted/sc4snmp-installation.md) or
+The rest of the installation is the same as in [online](gettingstarted/sc4snmp-installation.md), or the
 [offline](offlineinstallation/offline-sc4snmp.md) installation.

-Keep in mind, that lightweight instance of SC4SNMP won't be able to poll from many devices and may experience delays
+Keep in mind that a lightweight instance of SC4SNMP won't be able to poll from many devices and may experience delays
-in case of frequent polling.
+if there is frequent polling.